 “Energy Manager” has the meaning assigned to such term in the first paragraph of this Agreement and shall include Energy Manager’s successors and permitted assigns.

-“Energy Manager Guarantor” means [ ].
+“Energy Manager Guarantor” means Enron Corp.

 “Energy Manager Indemnified Party” means Energy Manager and its Affiliates, and their respective members, shareholders, partners, principals, officers, directors, employees, agents and representatives.